Accelerated Online Bachelor's Programs in Arizona 2026

 Capella allows students to transfer previous college credits to cover up to 75% of select bachelor's degrees.
 Students can earn health care administration leadership, public health, social work, general information technology, and RN-to-BSN degrees via the FlexPath option.

-Time to completion: 22 months (with FlexPath option)
+Time to completion: Nine to 19 months

 Accreditation: HLC